-In 2012 Oakford Archaeology was commissioned by the Dartmoor National Park Authority to carry out a community evaluation on the site of a suspected medieval manor house at Widecombe-in-the-Moor, Dartmoor.
+Oakford Archaeology have undertaken a community evaluation, funded through the Dartmoor National Park Authority Moor than meets the Eye project, on the site of a suspected medieval manor house at Widecombe-in-the-Moor, Devon since 2012.

 Read more about the project on the Dartmoor National Park Authority and Widecombe History Group websites.